PortsBahamas and CaribbeanBest Things to Do in Costa Maya on a Cruise in 2026...

 The Papantla Flyers

-You will hear a voice recording in English as you watch 4 men climb a 100 foot pole and then slowly spin around it as they “fly” upside down to the ground to the sound of a flute.
+You will hear a voice recording in English as you watch 4 men climb a 100-foot pole and then slowly spin around it as they “fly” upside down to the ground to the sound of a flute.
 It is the ritual of the Papantla Flyers, and it’s a free show but donations are encouraged.
-This always draws a crowd right near the entrance of many of the ships and the pool, so things can get bottle necked here pretty quickly.

 There is a huge variety of shops right around the terminal area and main pool, so you could spend all day here if shopping is your thing.
-The pool is massive and is surrounded by bars and places to eat, so it get crowded here fast by around noon.
+The pool is massive and is surrounded by bars and places to eat, so it gets crowded here fast by around noon.

 Right near the terminal you will also notice a large massage center with open-air massage tables and even hammocks for a hammock massage.
 Castaway Pool Bar is right behind the massage spa and is in the center of a less crowded pool area.
 It also has better views of the ocean.